-- Protecting the Deerfield River (from improper land uses); - Retaining farm and forest-based businesses; - Managing the impact of tourism on environmental quality of the Deerfield River; - Ensuring that large blocks of contiguous forest are conserved; - Restore the Charlemont Fairgrounds;

-- Additional recreational programming;

-- Safe pedestrian and bicycle paths between villages;

-- Acquiring a town beach parcel; and,

-- Promote existing hiking trails.
+- Protecting the Deerfield River (from improper land uses); - Retaining farm and forest-based businesses; - Managing the impact of tourism on environmental quality of the Deerfield River; - Ensuring that large blocks of contiguous forest are conserved; - Develop the Charlemont Fairgrounds; - Additional recreational programming - Safe pedestrian and bicycle paths between villages; - Acquiring a town beach parcel; and, - Promote existing public use hiking & biking trails.

 Most of the items listed above are long-term projects that may have many action steps to be completed over the next decade.
 Each project can be accomplished by a committee with a leader appointed by the Select Board.
 By authorizing several committees each year via warrant articles at Town Meeting, volunteers won't be overburdened and the voters will feel more ownership for the community overall.
 In each case, the overall goal of the committee will have been chosen in part at its formation at Town Meeting.
 The objectives, how the purpose of the committee gets realized, is up to the members of the committee and to the residents who participate in the meetings.
 Through the public meeting process different view points get expressed and ultimately result in a draft plan that can be presented for wider discussion and input on the town web site, at Town Meeting, or at a special presentation.
-Step by step, most of these needs can probably be met to some degree within the next five years.

-Meeting goals such as protecting the Deerfield River, retaining farm and forest-based businesses, saving the Fairgrounds grandstand, and protecting large blocks of forest, will require town committees to collaborate with regional and statewide agencies and organizations.
-Town officials need to continue to build relationships with Franklin Land Trust, Trustees of Reservations, and state agencies and offices including UMass Extension, the Executive Office of Environmental Affairs, the Division of Conservation Services, MassHighway, and the Department of Environmental Protection.
-Other townwide needs will require town committees and boards to collaborate with each other, which may require more multi-board meetings, and the formation of an Open Space and Recreation committee charged with the responsibility of implementing the Five-Year Action Plan (see Section 9).
+Meeting goals such as protecting the Deerfield River, retaining farm and forest-based businesses, developing the Fairgrounds, and protecting large blocks of forest, will require town committees to collaborate with regional and statewide agencies and organizations.
+Town officials need to continue to build relationships with Franklin Land Trust, Trustees of Reservations, the Deerfield River Watershed Association and state agencies and offices including UMass Extension, the Executive Office of Environmental Affairs, the Division of Conservation Resources, MassHighway, and the Department of Environmental Protection.
+Other townwide needs will require town committees and boards to collaborate with each other, which may require more multi-board meetings to facilitate the goals outlined (see Section 9).